-Over and over again I’ve seen women struggle to articulate the value they bring to a team or an organization.
+Over and over again I’ve seen women struggle to articulate the value they bring to a team or an organisation.
 It’s not enough to know what you do well.
-This is a good start but it’s important to be able to speak about how this contributes to the organisations bigger picture.
+This is a good start but it’s important to be able to speak about how this contributes to the organisation’s bigger picture.

 2. Do the inner work.
 Believability is key.
 You need to do the inner work to ensure you show up with presence, poise and grace.
 If you are fidgeting, shrinking or letting your nerves run riot, no one will buy into your opinion, your leadership or your direction.